-We live in a fast paced world where everything around us is always changing.
-So in a society where everything is constantly shifting, where can you go to get back to the roots of everything and connect with the past?
+We live in a fast-paced world where everything around us is ever-changing.
+Where everything is constantly shifting, where can you go to get back to the roots of everything and connect with the past?

-Our luxurious Helen, GA cabins are located in one of the most history and culture rich regions in the entire nation.
-From the Cherokee tribes to the first gold rush on United States soil to Victorian era lifestyle, the past has been well preserved in northern Georgia so that we can continue to learn and grow as a society.
+Our luxurious Helen, Georgia cabins are located in one of the most historic and culture-rich regions in the entire nation.
+From the Cherokee tribes to the first gold rush on United States soil to Victorian-era lifestyle, the past has been well preserved in northern Georgia so that we can continue to learn and grow as a society.

 Image courtesy of Shutterstock

 Why not make it a point to discover our roots and history when visiting the Helen, Georgia, area?
 There are plenty of fascinating and historical places dotting the area.
 Whether you are visiting for a weekend or several weeks, you will never run out of things to do and see while visiting us.

 Below Are Fabulous Places To Start On Your Journey To the Past While In North Georgia

 Even the Alpine village of Helen, GA is laced with history.
 Throughout the town, you will feel as though you have been transported back in time to old-world Europe.

 One of the best times of the year to experience the history of Helen is from mid-September through the end of October during Oktoberfest.
 This fun celebration of Bavarian lifestyle will allow you to enjoy the rich German culture and tradition through food, drink, dancing, music, and more.

 2. Nora Mill Granary Grist Mill & Country Store